 - Proven record of driving customer satisfaction and enhancing customer experience in their past work.

 - Must be able to actively participate in meetings with C-Suite executives and contribute unique perspectives and value.

 This is one of the most lucrative positions in SaaS companies.
-For example, the average pay for this role according to industry research is around $102K USD per annum.
-Moreover, these roles often offer opportunities to earn additional pay via bonuses and commission.
+For example, the average pay for this role according to industry research is around $102K USD per year.
+Moreover, these roles often offer opportunities to earn additional pay via bonuses and commissions.
 Similarly, the average salary for a Director of Customer Experience is roughly on par.

 The Hiring Process for a Director of Customer Success